Nuneaton Town F.C.: Liberty Way (2007–2024)

-The Oval (2024-)
+The Oval (2024–)

 Following Nuneaton Borough's eviction from Liberty Way, the club were forced to play their home games away from Nuneaton.
-Club played one home game at Hinckley Leicester Road and then later Stratford Town.
+The club played one home game at Hinckley Leicester Road and then later Stratford Town.
 In December 2023 it was agreed the club would play all of their home games at Barwell's Kirby Road home until of the end of March 2024.
 However, in January 2024 due to financial problems the club choose to quit the Southern League in mid-season, raising doubts over the future of the football club.

 Following resignation from the league, it was announced the club planned to go into liquidation, along with a plan to reform a new club in the lower leagues.
-Numerous bids were made by various parties for a reformed club, eventually it was announced that a fan lead group would be forming a new club with it being decided the new club being named 'Nuneaton FC' At present it's not known which level the new club will be placed in.
+It was announced that a new club would be formed and named 'Nuneaton FC'.
+At present it is not known which level the new club will be placed in.
 However it was announced in February 2024 the new club will be playing their home games at The Oval of Bedworth United FC, part of a two-year deal with an option of a third year.
 With plans to build a new stadium within the town on site of the Gala Fields in Nuneaton.
 In addition it was confirmed that it was unlikely that their former home of Liberty Way would host any football matches in the near future.